WDI-SEA/notes/15-python/python-adjacent-topics/readme.md

 ### Raspberry Pi

 The Raspberry Pi is a credit-card sized computer with lots of potential uses.
 It plugs into a mouse, keyboard, and display (such as a TV or monitor).

+### Scripting

+A *scripting language* or interpreted language like Python executes statements in order.
+A *script* is typically a file with some Python code in it.